A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

-Extensive canonical algorithms are proposed to solve problem (\ref{min-max-search}), e.g., \citep{chen2021primal,le2019batch,paternain2019constrained,liang2018accelerated,russel2020robust,satija2020constrained,tessler2019reward,xu2020primal}.
+Extensive canonical algorithms are proposed to solve problem (\ref{min-max-search}), e.g., \cite{chen2021primal,le2019batch, liang2018accelerated, paternain2019constrained, russel2020robust,satija2020constrained,tessler2019reward,xu2020primal,ding2024last}.

-The work \citep{abad2003self} present a policy-based algorithm to solve the constrained Markov decision process problem with average cost finite states, which is a stochastic approximation algorithm.The work \citep{abad2003self} shows the locally optimal policy of the proposed algorithm.
-Borkar \citep{borkar2005actor} develops the primal–dual type learning algorithm for CMDP and proposes the actor-critic algorithm.
-Its analysis is based on the multi-scale stochastic approximation theory and the envelope theorem \citep{milgrom2002envelope}.
-Chen et.al \citep{tessler2019reward} propose the Reward Constrained Policy Optimization (RCPO) that is a multi-timescale algorithm for safe RL, and \citep{tessler2019reward} show the asymptotical convergence of RCPO.
-The main idea of achieving such an asymptotical convergence is stochastic approximation \cite{borkar2009stochastic,robbins1951stochastic} that has been widely used in reinforcement learning, e.g., \cite{pollard2000asymptopia,2005Stochastic,yang-ijcai2018-414}.
+The work \cite{abad2003self} presents a policy-based algorithm to solve the CMDP problem with average cost finite states, which is a stochastic approximation algorithm.
+Furthermore, the work \cite{abad2003self} shows the locally optimal policy of the proposed algorithm.
+Chen et al. \cite{tessler2019reward} propose the Reward Constrained Policy Optimization (RCPO) that is a multi-timescale algorithm for safe RL, and \cite{tessler2019reward} show the asymptotical convergence of RCPO.
+The main idea of achieving such an asymptotical convergence is stochastic approximation \cite{borkar2009stochastic,robbins1951stochastic} that has been widely used in RL, e.g., \cite{pollard2000asymptopia,2005Stochastic,yang-ijcai2018-414}. { For the global non-asymptotic convergence guarantees, see \cite{borkar2005actor,bhatnagar2012online,vaswani2022near,abad2002self,chow2018risk,li2024faster,hasanzadezonuzy2021model}. }